 Get Lost In The Back Streets

 Don’t just walk along Rue Neuve, find any alley and take a turn.
-Buildings in the back alleys are inspired with Art Nouveau architecture and Gothic influenced statues.
+Buildings in the back alleys are inspired by Art Nouveau architecture and Gothic-influenced statues.

 One corner to turn off of Rue Neuve is, Place des Martyrs a square located in the center of Brussels.
 Place des Martyrs symbolizes the 466 who sacrificed their lives for Belgium’s Independence.

 A layover in Brussels would not be complete without tasting some delicious Belgian chocolate.
 Satisfy your sweet tooth at Leonidas Fresh Belgian Chocolates along Rue Neuve.